 Pre-heat oven to 400° or 350° for gluten-free flours (204 C/177 C).
 Line a rimmed baking sheet with parchment paper.

 - Place butter in a medium saucepan and melt over low heat.
 When butter is melted, add the milk, turn heat to high and bring to a boil.
 When the milk and butter get to a full boil, dump in the flour and salt all at once.
 Turn heat down to medium-low and stir like mad with a wooden spoon.
-Stir, beat and fold until the pastry pulls away from the sides of the pan, 2 minutes.
+Stir, beat and fold until the pastry pulls away from the sides of the pan.
+It takes about 2 minutes for wheat flour but happens more quickly with gluten-free flours.
 Remove the pastry to a medium bowl and cool 2 minutes, stirring occasionally.

 - Add eggs, one at a time, stirring energetically after each one until completely incorporated.
-Although it may look strange in process, the pastry will come together.
+Although it may look strange in process as the eggs slip around, the pastry will come together.
 Stir in the cheese and chives.

 - With a #40 disher, piping bag with plain tip or tablespoon, drop portions of pastry onto parchment lined baking sheets (or use a silicone mat).
 Sprinkle a little extra Parmesan on top if desired.
 Bake for 20-25 minutes or until golden brown.
 Check the puffs early and watch them as ovens and timing vary.
 Allow puffs to stand for a few minutes after baking.